mikeTwoTimes/mikeTwoTimes/README.md

 mikeTwoTimes

-currently learning just about everything.
-Primarily code in C++.
-Hopefully will end up making some pretty cool software.
+C++ bot currently learning just about everything there is to possibly learn.

-I am also a student at Kutztown University pursuing a BS in CS.
+CS Student @ Kutztown University.